-Frequently asked questions about the Linguistics major and the combined Linguistics-English and Linguistics-Psychology majors:
+Frequently asked questions about the Linguistics major and the combined majors with Linguistics:

 There are currently two ways to fulfill your Experiential Education requirement for the Linguistics major and the Linguistics-combined majors.
-You may go on Study Abroad for a semester, or you may complete LING 4996 Experiential Education Directed Study.
+You may go on Study Abroad for a full fall or spring semester, or you may complete a pre-approved research experience in linguistics.

-- Give the professor plenty of advance warning, requesting the letter at least 4 to 6 weeks before the letter is due.
+- Give the professor plenty of advance warning, requesting the letter at least four to six weeks before the letter is due.
 You may also need to give them a gentle reminder a week or so before the deadline.

 - Give the professor plenty of information about yourself.
 This helps to jog their memory, and write a more specific letter.
-This should include a copy of your resume, an unofficial transcript with the courses you took with that professor highlighted, a copy of your statement of purpose, and a brief list that describes why you are applying to each school.
+This should include a copy of your resume, an unofficial transcript with the courses you took with that professor highlighted, and a copy of your statement of purpose.
 Keep this information neat and organized.
 And please keep in mind that as much as professors enjoy getting to know their students as individuals, they are dealing with many, many students each semester!

 - Be sure to waive your rights to view the letter on the application forms.
 Many Professors require you waive these rights, so they can write a completely candid letter; it also affects how the application committee views the letter—a letter written without the student’s consent waived may be viewed as less open and honest.